North Luzon Expressway: Route description

-The North Luzon Expressway's main segment, called the North Luzon Tollway (NLT) or NLEX Main, cuts northwards from Quezon City to the provinces in Central Luzon.
+The North Luzon Expressway's main segment, called the North Luzon Tollway (NLT) or NLEX Main, runs northwards from Quezon City to the provinces of Central Luzon.

-The expressway begins in Quezon City as a four lane road at the Balintawak Interchange with EDSA as a continuation of A. Bonifacio Avenue.
+The expressway begins in Quezon City as a four-lane road at the Balintawak Interchange with EDSA as a continuation of A. Bonifacio Avenue.
 The main segment spans 84 km, passing through Caloocan and Valenzuela in Metro Manila and the provinces of Bulacan and Pampanga in Central Luzon.
 It currently ends in Mabalacat.
 The NLEX runs parallel to the MacArthur Highway, which is officially known as the Manila North Road.

-From Balintawak, the NLEX follows a straight north route, with sections lined by billboards.
-Two service roads run on either sides of the expressway from Balintawak to Barangay Lias, Marilao, albeit discontinuously and one service road on the west from Marilao Exit to Duhat, Bocaue.
-The N160 concurrency end in the city boundaries of Caloocan and Malabon, near the Eternal Gardens Memorial Park and just below Skyway and its Balintawak Exit and few meters south of the former site of Balintawak toll plaza that operated until 2005.
-The expressway then bends westward at Harbor Link Interchange in Valenzuela and in Tambubong Interchange in Bocaue, Bulacan.
-The following exit, Tabang, leads passengers to the Tabang Spur Road.
+From Balintawak, the NLEX follows a straight northward route, with sections lined by billboards.
+Two service roads run on either side of the expressway from Balintawak to Lias, Marilao, albeit discontinuously, and one service road runs on the west from Marilao Exit to Duhat, Bocaue.
+The N160 concurrency ends at the city boundaries of Caloocan and Malabon, near the Eternal Gardens Memorial Park and just below the Skyway and its Balintawak Exit, and a few meters south of the former site of the Balintawak toll plaza, which operated until 2005.
+The expressway then bends westward at Harbor Link Interchange in Valenzuela and later at Tambubong Interchange in Bocaue, Bulacan.

+The following exit, Tabang, leads to the Tabang Spur Road.
 The Tabang Spur Road is a four-lane, 3.36 km spur road in Bulacan that branches off NLEX Main at Tabang Exit in Balagtas and terminates at a partial cloverleaf interchange with MacArthur Highway and Cagayan Valley Road at Guiguinto Exit in Guiguinto.
 The spur road carried the final leg of the expressway until the present route was extended to Pampanga.

 The expressway narrows to three lanes per direction past Tabang Exit.
 It continues on a straight route, traversing paddy fields on the outskirts of Guiguinto, Malolos, and Pulilan.
 The Asian Highway 26 (AH26) concurrency leaves NLEX at Santa Rita Exit, where it follows Maharlika Highway, also known as Cagayan Valley Road, towards Baliwag and Cagayan Valley.
-A few meters after Pulilan Exit is the Candaba Viaduct (officially known as Pulilan-Apalit Bridge).
-The bridge traverses rice paddies and swampland in the municipalities of Pulilan, Calumpit, Bulacan and Apalit, Pampanga, and crosses Apalit Bypass Road and Pampanga River before the viaduct ends.
-The expressway continues again on a straight alignment.
+A few meters after Pulilan Exit is the Candaba Viaduct.
+The bridge traverses rice paddies and swampland in the municipalities of Pulilan and Calumpit in Bulacan and Apalit in Pampanga, and crosses Apalit Bypass Road and Pampanga River before the viaduct ends.
+The expressway continues on a straight alignment.
 After San Fernando Exit, the expressway narrows into two lanes per direction.
 It continues a mostly straight and gently winding route through the rural areas of Mexico, crossing Abacan and Quitangil rivers, and traversing the eastern parts of Angeles and Mabalacat.
-NLEX connects with Subic–Clark–Tarlac Expressway via Clark Spur Road, which ends Radial Road 8 concurrency before the main line terminates at Sta.
-Ines Interchange, with a toll plaza serving the exit.
+NLEX connects with the Subic–Clark–Tarlac Expressway (SCTEX) via the Clark Spur Road before the main line approaches its final toll plaza and terminates at the Santa Ines Interchange, where it continues to the north as the Mabalacat Bypass Road.